 Some businesses decide to give SDRs access to a suite of high-quality marketing collaterals.
 Then they can share this content when they need to educate prospects.

-In many businesses, SDRs have their eyes on promotions within their sales departments.
-So some businesses decide to slowly give them more responsibilities and tasks, in order to ensure they’re properly trained and prepared for anything that comes their way.
+In many businesses, SDRs focus on promotions within their sales departments.
+So some businesses decide to slowly give them more responsibilities and tasks, to ensure they’re properly trained and prepared for anything that comes their way.
 Other businesses assign an account executive to each user.

 Depending on your business development needs, as well as your sales reps and sales team, you might also decide to give your SDRs additional responsibilities.